efrj/little-lite/README.md

 The sample images were taken from the [Loren Flicker](http://loremflickr.com).

-Signed as before, this example is very simple and does not use singleton, factory or namespace.

 I am designing a mini most advanced framework.

 I will be very honored to know that many beginners in PHP may use this example as a case study.